diffblue/cbmc/doc/cprover-manual/memory-primitives.md

 When running CBMC with `--malloc-fail-null --malloc-may-fail`, `p` would non-deterministically be set to `NULL`, making all branches in the above code reachable.

-When running CBMC with `--malloc-fail-assert --malloc-may-fail`, CBMC reports a failed property instead of returning `NULL`.
-The `else` branch remains unreachable.

 These malloc failure options need to be set when the C library model is added to the program.
 Typically this is upon invoking CBMC, but if the user has chosen to